 - Cadmium < 0.01% by weight

-In the case the covered devices contain restricted substances, importers of manufacturers must submit an annual report to the California Integrated Waste Management Board (CIWMB) to disclose information about the use of restricted substances on their products.
+In the case the covered devices contain restricted substances, manufacturers must submit an annual report to the California Integrated Waste Management Board (CIWMB) to disclose information about the use of restricted substances on their products.

 Lab testing is generally necessary to determine if the electronic product or certain components contain excessive amounts of restricted heavy metals and other substances.

 The California Lighting Efficiency and Toxics Reduction Act prohibits the manufacturing and sales of certain general-purpose lights that contain levels of hazardous substances prohibited by the EU RoHS Directive, such as heavy metals and phthalates.